FlashFloppy Update For GOTEK With Roland S‑50, S‑550, S‑330 & W‑30 Samplers

 Add a regular jumper block to S0

-Cut a paperclip into two sections, bend them into a U‑shape and place them in the corresponding holes at J3 and J4 as shown in the top image to the right ➤➤➤
+Cut a paperclip into two sections, bend them into a U‑shape and place them in the corresponding holes at J3 and J4 as shown in the image below

-Don't worry... these jumpers are only temporary to update the firmware and are then removed
+Don't worry... these jumpers are only temporary to update the firmware and are removed in a later step

 |